elsevier-health/pss-adobe-target/README.md

 ## Exports

-pss-adobe-target exports to constructors for a Router and for a Service.
+pss-adobe-target exports two constructors, one for an express Router and one for a Service.

 ### Routes